darahayes/darahayes.github.io/_posts/2017-08-07-document-your-hapi-application-swagger.md

 ### Conclusion

 So there you have it!
 By adding a tiny amount of metadata to our Hapi routes, we can get auto generated docs!
 It's not perfect, but it's pretty decent.
 Because these docs are generated from the code itself, they tend to stay fairly accurate and up to date.
 They're minimalistic and don't provide very deep insight but they're more than enough for things like developer onboarding.

+There's only one pain point for me. hapi-swagger serves an older version of the swagger UI (version 2 as opposed version 3).
+To solve this problem I've published a fork called [hapi-swagger-next](https://npmjs.com/package/hapi-swagger-next) which serves the latest Swagger UI.
+You can read about it in [this article.](/get-latest-swagger-ui-hapi-swagger-next/)

 ### Full code